Below are answers to the questions we’re most frequently asked. If you have a question that’s not listed, give us a ring at 800-472-3846.

 Whitewater rafting is a physically demanding activity.
 Participation is required.
 You do not have to be an athlete, but good physical condition is expected.
 If you have any medical condition that you feel will hinder your ability to participate, consult your physician.
 Everyone will be wearing a US Coast Guard approved life preserver (limited to a maximum girth of 54 inches).
 You do not have to have strong swimming skills.
 However, all participants should be comfortable in and around water, especially on our more advanced tours.
 Going for a swim is always a possibility on a whitewater rafting tour.
 Your guides will brief you on what to expect and how to behave in the event that you fall out of your raft.
 Keep in mind, the likelihood of falling out of your raft increases as the river class increases.

 All our tours include all the equipment you will need for the day: rafts, lifejackets, helmets, paddles.
-We provide all transportation to and/or from the river and a deli-style lunch on the river.
+We provide all transportation to and/or from the river and some tours include lunch.
+Please be sure to check the description of the tour.
+Unfortunately, we are unable to accommodate dietary restrictions.
+But you are welcome to bring along your own meal and we will pack it in with our lunches.

-MIDDLE YOUGH - You can reserve a tour for 9:00, 11:00, or 1:00 check-in time.
+MIDDLE YOUGH - You can reserve a tour for 11:00 check-in time.
 Tours last anywhere from 4 - 6 hours.
 Keep in mind we do not have all three times everyday, so it is best to call our office at 1-800-4 RAFTIN to check availability.
-LOWER YOUGH - You can reserve a tour for 8:30, 10:30, or 12:30, 2:30 check-in time.
-Tours last anywhere from 4 - 6 hours.
+LOWER YOUGH - You can reserve a tour for 8:30, 9:30, 11:30, 1:30, or 2:30 check-in time.
+Tours last anywhere from 3 - 6 hours depending on the format.
 Keep in mind we do not have all times everyday, so it is best to call our office at 1-800-4 RAFTIN to check availability.
 UPPER YOUGH - You can reserve a tour for 12:00 check-in time in June, July, or August, or 11:00 check-in time in April, May, September or October.
 Tours last anywhere from 6 - 8 hours.
 The Upper Yough does not run every day, so it is best to call our office at 1-800-4 RAFTIN to check availability.
 CHEAT CANYON - You can reserve a tour for 10:00 check-in time.
 Tours last anywhere from 4 - 6 hours.
-The Cheat Canyon only runs through the end of June, so it is best to call our office at 1-800-4 RAFTIN to check availability.
+The Cheat Canyon only runs through June, so it is best to call our office at 1-800-4 RAFTIN to check availability.

 ABSOLUTELY!
 Our guides love it when they get requested.
 They love the opportunity to see old friends again.
 If you remember your guide's name, make sure you mention it when you make your reservation and we will do our best to put him/her on your tour.
 Check out our RIVER GUIDES online to refresh your memory!